 Hydration Advice (especially important during summer months!)

-- 8 ounces of water no more than 30-45 minutes after exercise
+At least 8 ounces no more than 30-45 minutes after exercise

 Pay attention to levels of sugar and caffeine as these can lead to dehydration.

 One bottle may actually be two servings.
 This means you could be consuming double the sugar, sodium, and calories listed on the bottle.

 Pregame/training diets should be healthy and beneficial to the player.
 Lean proteins (peanut butter, nuts), fruits and veggies (apples, bananas, oranges, carrots, etc.) are great.